MicrosoftDocs/sql-docs/docs/reporting-services/tools/report-builder-authoring-environment-ssrs.md

 -   Save your report and related items to a SharePoint library, a report server, or your local computer.

  Report Builder and Report Designer share many features.
-Read more about [Report Builder in SQL Server 2016](../../reporting-services/report-builder/report-builder-in-sql-server-2016.md).
+Read more about [Report Builder in SQL Server](../../reporting-services/report-builder/report-builder-in-sql-server-2016.md).

 ## See Also
  [Install Report Builder](../../reporting-services/install-windows/install-report-builder.md)